Restoring Lives &

 In 2009, Mr. Cox’s client tripped over a pallet at work causing her to fall and land directly onto a concrete floor on her right knee.
 Immediately after the fall, she had shooting pain in the knee along with swelling and bruising.
 After reporting the injury to her lead supervisor, she continued to work with pain and completed her work shift.
 Despite continued pain in the knee, she continued to work full time and did not request medical treatment from her employer until the following month.
 After initially providing some treatment for her knee, the claimant’s employer denied her claim, arguing that additional treatment for her knee was due to degeneration of her knee cartilage, unrelated to her work injury.
 After years of treatment, the claimant eventually had to have a knee replacement.
 Mr. Cox tried the case and his client was later awarded full compensation for her work injury, along with medical expenses and other benefits.
 Continued aggressive pursuit of her claim led to a $200,000 settlement.
 If the employer had not denied her claim and had provided appropriate medical care, the employer likely would have only had to pay the claimant roughly $30,000.

-$100,000 damage verdict for 56-year-old woman with degenerative disc disease in her neck.
+$100,000 damage verdict for a 56-year-old woman with degenerative disc disease in her neck.
 In May of 2004, Mr. Cox’s client was traveling as a passenger in her car with her nephew driving.
 As they topped a hill, her nephew struck a fire truck, which had been parked in the road in response to an emergency request to set up a landing zone for a life flight helicopter that was to transport injured victims of another accident.
-One of the many challenges in this case was proving that his client’s subsequent neck pain and surgery was related to the car accident, despite preexisting degenerative disc disease throughout her neck.
+One of the many challenges, in this case, was proving that his client’s subsequent neck pain and surgery were related to the car accident, despite pre-existing degenerative disc disease throughout her neck.
 The jury returned a $100,000 damage verdict.

 $100,000 Policy Limits Settlement For Injured Teenager